dusk-network/docs-public/src/content/docs/learn/zero-knowledge/introduction.md

 - Committing to the polynomial representation using a Polynomial Commitment Scheme.
 Different PCS come with different tradeoffs, properties and cryptographic assumptions.
 It is usually preferrableusing commitment schemes with a constant proof size (that doesn’t depend on the size of the circuit).
 - Evaluating the polynomial identity at a random point, several times.
 If a polynomial identity holds at a random point, it is almost guaranteed to hold at every other point (Schwartz–Zippel lemma).
 Being able to verify these polynomial relationships by only looking at a single point of evaluation is the reason why we can do it so efficiently.

+The above allows for the following flow:

+- A prover wants to convince a verifier that they have correctly performed a computation on secret input data.
+- The prover creates a zero-knowledge proof demonstrating the correctness of the computation while keeping the input data secret.
+- The verifier checks the proof to confirm the correctness of the computation without learning any information about the input data.
+- The prover successfully conviced the verifier that the statement is true without revealing the secret witness.
 Because of the above steps, what happens in practice is the following:

+Which more specifically consists in:

 - The prover encodes the witness by using a Polynomial Commitment Scheme, which is a cryptographic tool that allows the prover to commit to a polynomial.
 - The prover and verifier engage in an Interactive Oracle Proof (IOP), by interacting via oracle queries.
 During this interactive stage, the verifier queries the oracle at specific points to check the consistency of the witness with the statement.